CSCfi/csc-user-guide/docs/apps/paraview.md

 ```
 When directed to a compute node, load module and start ParaView like in the example above.

-If your model has complex geometry, lag in screen updates may become noticeable when rotating the objects interactively.
+If your model has complex geometry, interaction becomes slow and lag in screen updates is noticeable.
 ParaView has a tick box option to use OSPRay renderer for faster screen re-draws.
 (Note that switching between the default and OSPRay rendering modes can be slow.)
 Even when using one CPU, OSPRay rendering is much faster.

 OSPRay is capable of using more than one CPU as threads, to further accelerate screen updates.
 Threads are reserved as *cpus-per-task*.
 The following example reserves 5 threads for rendering, and uses in total 32 GB of memory distributed between the CPU's.
 Note that most other functions of ParaView are not threaded, so they still use only one CPU
 ```